chialinkhern/LING506-Affective-Computing/README.md

 (Mohammad et al., 2018, subtask 5) using GPT2-large embeddings.
 This project provides evidence that GPT2-large embeddings contain affective information that is available to simple multi-layer perceptrons.
 See [the written report](chia_report.pdf) for more information.

++ Hewitt, J., & Liang, P. (2019).
+Designing and Interpreting Probes with Control Tasks.
+Proceedings of the 2019 Conference of Empirical Methods in Natural Language Processing.
++ Mohammad, S., Bravo-Marquez, F., Salameh, M., & Kiritchenko, S. (2018, June).
+Semeval-2018 task 1: Affect in tweets.
+In Proceedings of the 12th international workshop on semantic evaluation (pp. 1-17).
 ## Runs on Python 3.9

 ### To run on your local machine